 However, some users have reported that the non-stick properties of granite cookware tend to last longer than those of ceramic cookware, which may need to be replaced more frequently.

 What is granite cookware?

-Granite cookware is basically the cookware with a granite coating on the surface.
-It is made up of carbon steel core which is coated with porcelain enamel.
+Granite cookware is basically cookware with a granite coating on the surface.
+It is made up of a carbon steel core which is coated with porcelain enamel.